-Spanish Subject Pronouns & Verb Conjugation Basics
+Subject Pronouns and Verb Conjugation Basics in Spanish

 Subject personal pronouns in Spanish serve the same function as their English counterparts.
 They point out who carries out the action described by the verb.